 Shares and cash earned are based on achieving the Threshold, Target or Superior levels of performance on one or more of the metrics described above.
-One-third of target shares and cash are earned for each metric achieving Threshold performance, two-thirds of target shares and cash are earned for each metric achieving Target performance and 100% of target shares and cash are earned for each metric achieving Superior performance.
+One-third of target shares and cash are earned for each metric achieving Threshold performance, two-thirds of target shares and cash are earned for each metric achieving Target performance and 100% of target shares and cash are earned for each metric achieving Target performance and 100% of target shares and cash are earned for each metric achieving Target performance and 100% of target shares and cash are earned for each metric achieving Superior performance.
 The shares and cash earned on the three metrics are totaled, subject to both a 175% cap on primary funding metrics and a TSR modifier to determine the final award.